 - The American Chemical Society's Division of Chemical Health and Safety posted a Fume Hood Design for the 21st Century: Workshop Report in 2015.
 It covers all kinds of parameters, construction, maintainability, design, operating parameters, test methods, and more.
 Also available in non-PDF format at https://acsdchas.wordpress.com/workshop-report-summary/.

 - The Fume Hood Summit 2013 Report published May 1, 2015, presents updated and newly formulated statements to serve as guidelines for chemical fume hood and laboratory ventilation operation and design.
 The statements were discussed in detail by experts in the field at the Fume Hood Summit workshop at UCLA.

-- Darthmouth College and NIH have produced an excellent 7+ minute video animation of fume hoods and their operation, and it's available in 8 languges.
+- Darthmouth College and NIH have produced an excellent 7+ minute video animation of fume hoods and their operation, and it's available in 8 languages.

-- Laboratory Chemical Hood User's Guide at the U of Louisville includes some "fume hood myths" and fume hood schematics.
+- Chemical Fume Hoods at Clemson U includes some "fume hood myths" and fume hood schematics.

 - Chemical Fume Hood Handbook at Northwestern University.
 Includes references.

 - Appendix A of the CDC's Biosafety in Microbiological and Biomedical Laboratories is titled "Primary Containment for Biohazards: Selection, Installation and Use of Biological Safety Cabinets".

 - Chemical Fume Hood Use Guidelines at UC San Diego.

 - Fume Hood Hibernation from Cornell U discusses shutting down hoods for prolonged periods.

 - An OSHA Quick Facts Sheet: Laboratory Safety Chemical Fume Hoods